 (photo taken last winter when I arrived back from Ireland to a snowy Nantucket)

 I know that the weather has been a little erratic lately with temperature changes, and your skin may be acting a little confused.
 Changes in temperature, a drop in humidity, and dry heat from radiators and stoves may cause your skin to feel dry and itchy.
 When skin starts losing moisture, the skin barrier may get disrupted, causing increased sensitivity, dryness, and irritation.
-Below are some tips to help protect your skin and prep it for the colder months ahead:
+Below are some tips to help protect your skin from the cold:

 - Avoid long, hot showers which tend to dry and irritate the skin.
 Short, warm showers are best.

 - Gently exfoliate your body in the shower, but no more than a couple of times a week, to promote cell turnover (over time gentle exfoliation can help promote collagen production for healthier skin), and to ensure that your skin absorbs nourishing and moisturizing ingredients better.